Jassyq/LeagueOfLegends-Data-Report/README.md

 1. 'golddiffat25': 0.4044
 2. 'xpdiffat25': 0.0447
 3. 'totalkillsat25': 0.0102

 'golddiffat25' has a significantly bigger coefficient than the rest of the variables which indicate that gold differences are more important than other differences and the bloody level of a game.
 This make sense since every decision a pro team make in the game is to net themselves more gold than their opponent.

 # Fairness Analysis

+To further put our final model to the test, we analyzed the fairness of our model by comparing its performance on short versus long reviews.
+Since we are using linear regression, we chose the **difference in R^2** as our test statistic.
+This helps us assess whether the model performs differently for short and long reviews.
+Our analysis uses a permutation test to determine if any observed differences in performance are likely due to random chance.
+We divided our data into 2 groups: reviews with a length less than or equal to the median review length & reviews with a length greater than the median review length.
+This is done to test if our model may perform differently on shorter or longer reviews.

+**Null Hypothesis (H0)**: The model is fair.
+The precision for both games played in the LCK and games played in other regions.

+<p></p>

+**Alternative Hypothesis (H₁)**: The model is unfair.
+The precision for games played in the LCK is different than the games played in other regions.

+<p></p>

+**Test Statistic:** Difference in R^2

+<p></p>

+**Significance Level (α):** 0.05

+<p></p>

+After running a permutation test 1000 times, the **observed R^2 Difference was -0.0379** and our **p-value was 0.224.** The observed R^2 difference of -0.0379 indicates that the model performed slightly worse on matches from the lck compared to matches from other regions.
+However, this difference is very small and, given the p-value of 0.224, it is not statistically significant.
+Since the p-value is greater than our 0.05, we **fail to reject** the null hypothesis.
+Therefore, based on the permutation test, there is no significant difference in model performance between games played in the lck and games played in other regions.
+We can safely conclude that our model **appears to be fair**, at least based on regions, since its R^2 performance does not differ significantly between the lck and other regions.